RESEARCH GROUP

 .

-Minciencias Classification : A1
+Minciencias Classification : A

 CROM-MASS Research Group works together with the CIBIMOL group and is part of the CENIVAM Research Center of Excellence.
 It offers analytical services to companies, national and Latin American educational and technological entities; provides training courses, workshops and is a place for internships for technical professionals and researchers from Colombia and other Latin American countries.
 Its research and outreach areas are very diverse, including food, natural products, cosmetic ingredients, environmental and petrochemical studies, forensic chemistry.
 Chromatography and mass spectrometry are fundamental tools in CROM-MASS research, services, and consultancy.